Punitive Damages Vs. Compensatory Damages: What’s the Difference Under West Virginia Law?

 In other words, if a plaintiff was injured by a drunk driver and the jury awarded her $200,000 in compensatory damages, the most the plaintiff could recover in punitive damages would be four times that amount, which is $800,000.
 That would bring the plaintiff’s total damages to $1,000,000.

 Compensatory Damages in Personal Injury Claims

-Under West Virginia law, compensatory damages are what compensate a plaintiff for the harms and losses he or she suffered because of another’s tortious conduct (typically, negligence).
-For example, a person who is injured in a car accident by a negligent driver is the plaintiff, and he can recover compensatory damages from that negligent driver (known as the defendant) for the losses he suffered.
+Under West Virginia law, compensatory damages compensate a plaintiff for the harms and losses he or she suffered because of another’s tortious conduct (typically, negligence).
+For example, a person injured in a car accident by a negligent driver is the plaintiff.
+He can recover compensatory damages from that negligent driver (known as the defendant) for his losses.